Shikoku

 Interesting facts about the Shikoku

-Originally called Kochi-ken (meaning "dog of Kochi"), they were highly valued by Japanese hunters called Matagi as exceptional wild boar trackers
+Originally called Kochi-ken, they were highly valued by Japanese hunters called Matagi as exceptional trackers of wild boar, able to work quietly and tenaciously.

-The breed nearly went extinct after World War II but was carefully restored by dedicated Japanese breeders
+The breed nearly vanished after World War II, but was carefully brought back from the brink by dedicated Japanese breeders who worked to preserve its lineage.

 FAQ